Genesis, Evolution and Natural Selection

 The incarnation prefigured by Adam

-The creation is full of prefigurations of the incarnation and redemption.
-We have already become acquainted with the six levels, which end with Christ and increasingly announce him (see figure 8).
-We also discussed monogenesis, which is manifested by a singularity and spreads over the whole of evolution (see here).
-In this sense, the birth of Adam, father of all humanity, and of Christ, first-born of all Christians, may be considered singularities.
-Because of this parallel, common descent is confirmed because Christ came into this world as a baby born of a woman and not as an adult.
-This is why Genesis 2:7 refers to this birth, for the breath of life that God blew into the nostrils of Adam prefigures the Holy Spirit, by which Jesus was conceived (Lk 1:35).
-And the pure earth of the garden of Eden, out of which Adam was formed, announces Mary, the mother of Jesus.[37]
-So evolution did not end with the first man but continued until the incarnation, which is the key event of the whole of evolution and is prefigured by many sub-events because God created this world in view of our redemption by the sacrifice of the cross.[38]
+This is also why Genesis 2:7 refers to Jesus’ birth, for the breath of life that God blew into the nostrils of Adam prefigures the Holy Spirit, by which Jesus was conceived (Lk 1:35).
+And the garden of Eden, whose pure, not cursed earth (Gen 3:18) is taken to form Adam, is an image of Mary, the Mother of Jesus.[13]
+So the evolution did not end with the first man but continued until the incarnation, which is the key event of the entire evolution prefigured by many sub-events because God created this world in view of our redemption by the sacrifice of the cross.

 Father Mother Child(ren)